Conditions We Treat at Our Chiang Mai Rehab

 We can work with gambling, porn, sex, and similar behaviours when they sit alongside a clear substance addiction and are part of the same pattern of escape and shame.
 In that case we set firm boundaries around devices, money, and access during your stay and address the behaviour directly in therapy.
 If your main difficulty is a process addiction and substances are minimal or not present, Jintara is usually not the right primary service.
 In those situations we will suggest other options rather than forcing a fit that does not feel honest.

-Yes, many clients arrive on antidepressants, mood stabilizers, or other psychiatric medications.
+Yes, many clients arrive on antidepressants, mood stabilisers, or other psychiatric medications.
 We collect details of your prescriptions before arrival and involve local psychiatrists so that any changes are planned and monitored rather than made on impulse.
 The goal is to keep you safe and as steady as possible while you move through detox and therapy, not to strip away medication that is helping you function.
 Any adjustments are discussed with you and, where appropriate, with your existing doctor so the plan makes sense both here and at home.

 Sometimes the most responsible thing we can do is say no. If your risks, medical needs, or primary problems fall outside what we can safely handle, we will tell you that clearly rather than bending the truth to fill a bed.
 Where possible we will point you toward other centres or services that are better suited, or suggest a staged plan that might make Jintara appropriate later.
 You still get honest feedback and a clearer sense of what kind of help you need, even if you do not end up coming here.